 - 1. Kondratieff waves are most relevant when considered at the System scale.
 As those waves always manifest themselves at supra-societal scales, the World System processes turn out to be very important for the understanding of the K-wave dynamics. - 2.
-The expansion and intensification of the World System economic links lead to the formation of preconditions of new upswings.
-Note that Kondratieff himself noticed that 'the new long cycles usually coincides with the expansion of the orbit of the world economic ties' (Kondratieff 2002: 374).
-We would add that the start of the new cycles implies not only expansion of those ties, but also the change of their character (we will discuss this in more details below). - 3.
-The World System processes are bound to influence economic processes (including medium period business cycles [e.g., Grinin and Korotayev 2009b]), hence, they are bound to influence K-wave dynamics.
+The expansion and intensification of the World-System economic links lead to the formation of preconditions of new upswings.
+Note that Kondratieff himself noticed that 'the new long cycles usually coincide with the expansion of the orbit of the world economic ties' (Kondratieff 2002: 374).
+We would add that the beginning of new cycles implies not only expansion of those ties, but also the change of their nature (we will discuss this in more details below).

+- 3. The World System processes are bound to influence economic processes (including medium period business cycles [e.g., Grinin and Korotayev 2009b]), hence, they are bound to influence K-wave dynamics.
 However, we also observe a reverse influence of those waves on World System development (which was actually noticed by Thompson).
 Kondratieff himself noticed the growth in the intensity of warfare and revolutionary activities during K-wave upswings (Kondratieff 2002: 373-374).
 On the other hand, it is quite clear that those processes themselves influenced K-wave dynamics in a very significant way and world wars provide salient illustrations).
-It is quite clear that those K-wave students who pointed to an important role of military expenses (and inflation shocks produced by them) identified a significant (though in no way sole) cause of price growth (and decline) in the course of Kondratieff cycles. - 4.
-As we have already mentioned above, breakthrough inventions (producing new technological systems) tend to be made during downswings, whereas their wide implementation is observed during subsequent upswings.
-The diffusion of those innovations throughout the World System is bound to affect significantly the course of K-waves, as the opening of new zones of economic development is capable of changing the world dynamics as a whole.
-Thus, in ch.
-1 of our monograph on periodic economic crises (Grinin and Korotayev 2009b) we paid considerable attention to the point that the vigorous railway construction of the last decades of the 19th century produced a major vector in world economic development (see, e.g., Tugan-Baranovsky 2008 [1913]; Mendelson 1959, vol. 2; Trakhtenberg 1963; Lan 1975).
+It is quite clear that those K-wave students who pointed to an important role of military expenses (and inflation shocks they produce) identified a significant (though in no way sole) cause of price growth (and decline) in the course of Kondratieff cycles. - 4.
+As we have already mentioned above, the breakthrough inventions (producing new technological systems) tend to be made during downswings, whereas their wide implementation is observed during subsequent upswings.
+The diffusion of those innovations throughout the World System significantly affects the course of K-waves, as the opening of new zones of economic development can change the world dynamics in general.
+Thus, in Chapter 1 of our monograph on periodic economic crises (Grinin and Korotayev 2009b) we paid considerable attention to the point that the vigorous railway construction of the last decades of the nineteenth century produced a major vector in world economic development (see, e.g., Tugan-Baranovsky 2008 [1913]; Mendelson 1959, vol. 2; Trakhtenberg 1963; Lan 1975).
 Large-scale investments of British capital in the railway construction in the United States, Australia, India, etc. contributed to stagnation within the World System hegemon (and, finally, the change of the center of this hegemony).
 Technological changes that start in one zone of the World System after their diffusion to other zones may produce such consequences that could hardly be forecasted.
-Thus, the development of oceanic and railway transportation led to vigorous exportation of cereal crops from the USA, Russia, Canada that caused in the 1870s, 1880s, and 1890s the so-called world agrarian crisis (which affected significantly the 2nd K-wave downswing but helped several countries to escape from the Malthusian trap [see, e.g., Grinin, Korotayev, and Malkov 2010]).

-5. Important events that take place within the World System may lead to an earlier (or later) switch from downswing to upswing (or, naturally, from upswing to downswing) within K-wave dynamics.
+Thus, the development of oceanic and railway transportation led to vigorous exportation of cereal crops from the USA, Russia, and Canada that caused in the 1870s, 1880s, and 1890s the so-called world agrarian crisis (which affected significantly the 2nd K-wave downswing but helped several countries to escape from the Malthusian trap [see, e.g., Grinin, Korotayev, and Malkov 2010]). - 5.
+Important events that take place within the World System sooner or later can lead to a switch from downswing to upswing (or, naturally, from upswing to downswing) within K-wave dynamics.
 As is well-known, the discovery of gold in California and Australia contributed in a rather significant way to the world economic (and price) growth during the 2nd K-wave upswing, which was already noticed by Kondratieff (Kondratieff 2002: 384-385).

-Change of K-Wave Phases against the Background of the World System Core - Periphery Interaction
+Change of K-Wave Phases against the Background of the Interaction between the World-System Core and Periphery